The Corinthian Plan

 The Corinthian Plan’s sharing/mutual aid components were built into the structure in 2010.
 This has ensured that pastors and church workers on the plan are not excluded for particular health reasons.
 Also, financial subsidies have been set up so that congregations who otherwise could not afford it can gain access to health coverage.

-The Corinthian Plan is staffed by a team to help participants get the most out of their health coverage including three area representatives serving area conferences, a wellness coordinator and a director.
+The Corinthian Plan is staffed by a team to help participants get the most out of their health coverage and oversee the Plan for MC USA.
+This includes three Area Advocates serving area conferences, a Wellness Coordinator and a Director.

-At this point The Corinthian Plan continues to provide a needed service for Mennonite Church USA congregations.
-As of May 2014, 400 congregations were participating in The Corinthian Plan with 274 churches carrying health coverage for 976 persons.
+The Corinthian Plan continues to provide a needed service for Mennonite Church USA congregations.
+As of August 2018 there were 321 congregations participating in The Corinthian Plan with 215 churches carrying health coverage for 796 persons.

 The Corinthian Plan is a self-funded, church plan, sponsored and owned by Mennonite Church USA (MC USA).
 Everence works with enrollment, policy and financial administrator.
 Highmark (Blue Cross Blue Shield) provides the service network, works with claims, and provides other health resources.
 The Plan is overseen directly by the Church Benefits Board (appointed by MC USA).